jayvalentine/task/README.md

 # task

-A simple task-tracking app for busy programmers.
+A simple command-line task-tracking app for busy programmers.

 ## How task works